lcs-dev1/userscripts/video-speed-controller/README.md

 ## Contributing

 Feel free to fork this project and submit pull requests with improvements or new features.
+[Project Link](https://github.com/lcs-dev1/userscripts/blob/main/video-speed-controller/video-speed-controller.user.js)

+Having problems on any site?
+Leave a comment or open an issue on GitHub and I’ll investigate.